 Over the past decade, sports related concussion has received much attention in the media as well as in the research labs.
 As the number of young people participating in sports grows, so will the number of sports-related injuries.
 Many concussions go unreported every year for a variety of reasons.
 But the truth is that brief symptoms such as dizziness, memory loss, feeling in a fog and headache following a blow to the head is a concussion.

-On Tuesday, April 23rd, 2013, COA physicians Dr. Marshall and Dr. Kroll were all present as Governor Nathan Deal signed a new concussion bill named the Return to Play Act.
+On Tuesday, April 23rd, 2013, COA physicians Dr. Marshall and Dr. Kroll were both present as Governor Nathan Deal signed a new concussion bill named the Return to Play Act.
 House Bill 284 creates new protocols for informing parents about the dangers of concussions and for identifying and treating players with head injuries.
 To read the bill in its entirety, click here

 Causes and Symptoms